Mahé Municipality: Since 2011

-Fresh local body elections were not held in 2011 due to political issues and legal battles.
-Although there were some moves to conduct elections, they were thwarted by legal disputes or political infighting.
-The crisis became worse during the time of the 2016-21 Congress government when Kiran Bedi IPS (Retd.) was the Lt.
-Governor of Puducherry.
-The Supreme Court of India had ordered the Government to conduct polls in 2018.
+Local body elections were not held in 2011 due to political issues and legal battles.
+Although there were some moves to conduct elections, they were thwarted by legal disputes and political infighting.
+The crisis became worse during the time of the 2016–21 Congress government when Kiran Bedi IPS (Retd.) was the lieutenant governor of Puducherry.
+The Supreme Court of India ordered the Government to conduct polls in 2018.
 But polls didn't take place.
-And in 2019, the Lt.
-Governor didn't accept the Government's choice for the State Election Commissioner.
-Instead, the Governor appointed a retired IFS officer, Roy P. Thomas as the State Election Commissioner.
-Legal and political battles on many issues like delimitation continued till 2021.
+In 2019, the lieutenant governor did not accept the Government's choice for state election commissioner.
+Instead, the governor appointed a retired IFS officer, Roy P. Thomas, as state election commissioner.
+Legal and political battles on many issues like delimitation continued until 2021.

-In 2021, a Contempt petition was filed in the Supreme Court against the State Election Commission (SEC) for not holding local body elections.
+In 2021, a contempt petition was filed in the Supreme Court against the State Election Commission (SEC) for not holding local body elections.
 The Supreme Court heard the case and pronounced its verdict on 5 April 2021.
 The Court ordered that the State Government and the SEC should complete delimitation of wards, consider grievances from the people and hold the polls within four months of completing delimitation.
-It is widely expected that local body elections will be held between August and September.
+It was widely expected that local body elections would be held between August and September.

 Municipal wards in Mahé were determined on the basis of the 2011 Census.
-Contrary to normal practice across India, Mahé had its municipal wards reduced from the earlier 15 to 10 despite registering a growth in the population between the 2001 and 2011 Censuses.
+Contrary to normal practice across India, Mahé had its municipal wards reduced from the earlier 15 to 10, despite registering a growth in the population between the 2001 and 2011 Censuses.
 The State Election Commission released the final delimitation report in June 2021.

-Mahé Municipal wards from 2021 (based on the 2011 census):
+Mahé municipal wards from 2021 (based on the 2011 census):